 - G.1.1 Retain and preserve original historic walls, fencing, lighting, planters, and other landscape features through repair. - G.1.2 Removal of historic landscape features will be considered on a case-by-case basis.
-Removal of non-historic landscape features can be staff approved. - G.1.3 Ensure that new landscape features are appropriate to the style of your building and consistent with the historic elements found along the same street and within the district. - G.1.4 Use fencing materials that are consistent with the historic fencing found along the same street and within the district.
+Removal of non-historic landscape features can be staff-approved. - G.1.3 Ensure that new landscape features are appropriate to the style of your home and consistent with the historic elements found along the same street and within the district. - G.1.4 Use fencing materials that are consistent with the historic fencing found along the same street and within the district.
 Chain-link fencing, wire fencing (12 gauge or less), vinyl fencing, or any fencing that blocks the view of structures is not allowed. - G.1.5 Use wall materials that are consistent with the historic walls found along the same street and within the district.
 Cinder block, segmental retaining wall systems, corrugated metal, and railroad ties are not allowed.
-Historically styled cast concrete block will be considered on a case-by-case basis.
+Historically styled cast concrete block will be considered on a case-by-case basis. - .1 Elmwood dry-stack retaining walls are not allowed

 Landscape features are reviewed only in the street yard (green).
-Fences, walls, and paving in the side or rear yard are exempt from review.
+Fences, walls, and paving in the side or rear back yard are exempt from review.